byjg/php-crypto/README.md

 ```

 - Method needs to be one of the algorithms returned by `openssl_get_cipher_methods()`.
-- Options is a bitwise disjunction of the flags OPENSSL_RAW_DATA and OPENSSL_ZERO_PADDING.
-- The third parameter is the key seed.
+- The second parameter is the key seed.
 It is a list of 32 entries of 32 bytes each.
 You can generate it using the command
   `BaseCrypto::getKeySet()`

 ## Example